-With my children being older, the traditional dying of hard boiled eggs has passed.
+With my children being older, the traditional dying of hard-boiled eggs has passed.
 However, I still love having a few decorated eggs for Easter.
-This year I wanted to come up with a unique way to decorate my eggs to compliment my Easter decor that was quick and easy, but also had a more elegant look.
+This year I wanted to come up with a unique way to decorate eggs to compliment my Easter decor that was quick and easy, but also had a more elegant look.
+These Elegant Easter Eggs are unique and make a beautiful display.
+Take your egg decorating to a whole new level!

 I dipped the sharp point of a bamboo skewer into the craft paint, and then swirled the color onto the wet egg – like I were putting a swirl design on a frosted cake.